jeffreytse/jekyll-theme-yat/research.md

 ### Template-based modeling in CASP experiments

-{% include image.html url="/assets/images/research/CASP9result.png" description="" style="width: 100%;" %}
+{% include image.html url="/assets/images/research/CASP9result.png" %}

 The CASP (Critical Assessment of the techniques for protein Structure Prediction) experiment is a community-wide protein structure prediction